wendyverdonk93/docs/content/tools/accounting/transactions-api-endpoint/_index.md

     - /tools/transactions-api-endpoint
 ---

-## Introduction

-The transactions API endpoint returns the data of transactions that are associated with your account.
+The transactions API endpoint returns the data of transactions under your account.
 Using this endpoint, you can automate business operations and gain insights into your transactions.

 To learn more about its applications, we examine four common use cases:

 * [General overview](#create-a-general-overview): Create an overview of all transactions